connxio/docs/Adapters/Outbound/Rest.md

 There are several technologies and protocols that provide decoupling, but Rest is not one of them since it relies on the Http protocol.
 So why are we so interested in decoupling?
 Well, since Rest doesn't decouple we have to handle faults synchronously instead of asynchronously, this means that when receiving messages from CX on Rest you need to be able to handle multiple retries and potentially high traffic.
 As such your endpoints should conform to a the highest meaningful standard of reliability and robustness.
 There are hundreds of articles about this and we recommend thoroughly reading up on the subject, and be warned that a *poorly programmed* Rest endpoint is inferior to using outdated or less secure protocols.

-## Configuring Restful message intake
+## Configuring Restful message delivery

 To configure CX to start sending data to a Rest endpoint select the "REST" option in the "Outbound Connections" shape: